 Come to the stand and join the club that runs the Wakefield Show.
 We have members all over the UK, and the first year of membership is half price at 7.50 ukp.

 Pick up the latest edition of the newsletter CD at 10 ukp for non-members, or join the club and get the CD at the members’ rate of 7.50 ukp.

-Don’t forget the prize draw is also taking place on the club stand, with a Raspberry Pi 3 and case as first prize, and a Maplin gift card as second prize.
+Don’t forget the prize draw is also taking place on the club stand, with the latest Raspberry Pi 3+ and Ident CE case as first prize, and an Amazon gift card as second prize.